The-Politico/politico-interactive-templates/docs/templates.md

 # Creating New Templates

 PIT is designed to easily turn an existing project into a template.
+To see a finished example template check out our [Hello World](https://github.com/The-Politico/template_hello-world).

 ## Getting Started